Recently, we received this query by e-mail.

 - Use our downloadable excel worksheet to find out how your money will grow

-- It’s ideal to increase your saving/SIP amount every year by at least 10% or more in line with your increase in income
+- It’s ideal to increase your saving/ amount every year by at least 10% or more in line with your increase in income

 - Take into account the tax implication of your investments.
 Not all investments are tax-free during maturity (we’ve written many articles on this topic)

-Scripbox takes care of all the heavy lifting- from which mutual funds to invest in, to easy online investing and withdrawal, to annual review and rebalancing of your portfolio.
+Scripbox takes care of all the heavy lifting- from which invest in, to easy online investing and withdrawal, to annual review and of your .to

 Stop thinking and start investing today.